-Request Restriction.
-You have the right to make a request to Provider for additional restrictions on the use or disclosure of your protected health information.
+- Right to Request Restrictions.
+You have the right to make a request for restrictions on the use or disclosure of your protected health information.
 For example, you may request a limitation of use or disclosure of protected health information to individuals involved in your care.
-Provider is not required to agree to a restriction except where the disclosure is to a health plan for the purpose of carrying out payment or health care operations and is not otherwise required by law and the PHI pertains solely to a health care item or service for which you, or a person on your behalf, has paid out-of-pocket in full.
+We are not required to agree to a restriction except where the disclosure is to a health plan for the purpose of carrying out payment or health care operations and is not otherwise required by law and the PHI pertains solely to a health care item or service for which you, or a person on your behalf, has paid out-of-pocket in full.
 You may request a restriction by submitting a written request to our Privacy Office.

-Right to Receive.
-You have the right to make a request to Provider to communicate with you about medical matters in a certain way or at a certain location.
-For example, you may ask that Provider contact you at home or only through telecommunications.
+- Right to Receive Confidential Communications.
+You have the right to request we communicate with you about medical matters in a certain way or at a certain location.
+For example, you may ask that us contactyou at home or only through telecommunications.
 To request confidential communication, submit a written request to our Privacy Office.

-Right to Inspect.
-You have the right to receive and inspect copies of your protected health information contained in a designated record set for so long as Provider maintains the protected health information.
-In order to receive and inspect copies of your protected health information you must send a written request to Provider.
-Provider may charge you fees associated with the costs of retrieving, copying, and delivering your protected health information to the extent permitted by law.
-Provider may deny your request to inspect and copy your protected health information in certain cases.
-In the event Provider denies your request to inspect and copy your protected health information, we will provide you a written statement of the basis for the denial and your review rights.
+- Right to Inspect and Copy.
+You have the right to inspect and copy your protected health information contained in a designated record set for so long as we maintain the protected health information.
+In order to receive and inspect copies of your protected health information you must send a written request to our Privacy Office.
+We may charge you fees associated with the costs of retrieving, copying, and delivering your protected health information to the extent permitted by law.
+We may deny your request to inspect and copy your protected health information in certain cases.
+In the event we deny your request to inspect and copy your protected health information, we will provide you a written statement of the basis for the denial and your review rights.

-Right to Amend.
+- Right to Amend.
 You have the right to make a request for an amendment if you feel protected health information about you is incomplete or inaccurate.
-You may request an amendment for so long as Provider maintains your protected health information.
-In order to request an amendment, you must send Provider a written request, including the reason for your request.
-Provider may deny your request to amend your protected health information in certain cases.
-In the event Provider denies your request to amend your protected health information, we will provide you with a written statement of the basis for the denial and you may file a statement of disagreement.
+You may request an amendment for so long as we maintain your protected health information.
+In order to request an amendment, you must send us a written request, including the reason for your request to our Privacy Office.
+We may deny your request to amend your protected health information in certain cases.
+In the event we deny your request to amend your protected health information, we will provide you with a written statement of the basis for the denial and you may file a statement of disagreement.

-Right to an Accounting of Disclosures.
-You have the right to receive a list of certain disclosures Provider has made of your protected health information, subject to certain restrictions, limitations, and exceptions.
-You may not request an accounting of disclosures for more than a six (6) year period from the date of your request.
-An accounting of disclosures will not include certain disclosures, which have been made to you, other disclosures authorized by you, disclosures made to carry out treatment, payment, or healthcare operations, disclosures in furtherance of the public health, disclosures made to regulatory authorities and disclosures made related to abuse, neglect or domestic violence.
-The first accounting of disclosures made by you within a twelve (12) month period will be free of charge, but you may be charged for the cost of additional requests.
+- Right to an Accounting of Disclosures.
+You have the right to receive a list of certain disclosures we have made of your protected health information, subject to certain restrictions, limitations, and exceptions.
+You may not request an accounting of disclosures for more than a six (6) year period prior to the date of your request.
+An accounting of disclosures will not include certain disclosures, including disclosures which have been made to you, other disclosures authorized by you, and disclosures made to carry out treatment, payment, or healthcare operations.
+The first accounting of disclosures request made by you within a twelve (12) month period will be free of charge, but you may be charged for the cost of additional requests.
 To receive an accounting of disclosures submit a written request to our Privacy Office.

 Complaints.
 If you believe your privacy rights have been violated, you can file a complaint.
 If you file a complaint, no retaliation will be taken against you.
 A complaint must be in writing and addressed to our Privacy Office.
 You may also file a complaint with the Secretary of the United States Department of Health and Human Services.

 ATTN: Privacy Officer